 Nadine Khalil: Where were you when the explosion happened?

-Nathalie Ackawi: I was in my apartment in Achrafieh and had just come back from a meeting with an artist in the neighbourhood.
-Thankfully my family, the BAR team and most of my friends were unharmed, but of course we all suffered an unimaginable shock over the blast.
+Nathalie Ackawi: I was in my apartment in Achrafieh and had just come back from a meeting with an artist in the neighborhood.
+Thankfully my family, the BAR team, and most of my friends were unharmed, but of course, we all suffered an unimaginable shock over the blast.

 NK: What was your immediate reaction to it?